Protosac/notebook/notes/thestack.md

 * Django, Angular, etc
 * Deployment
 * Models

-### Middlewares
-These are the various frameworks and middlewares that bring the application together.

 #### Vagrant
 "Vagrant provides easy to configure, reproducible, and portable work environments..."